GregK10/GK_722_project/1_Perf_and_the_reference_genome.md

 | 15 | Distance from TSS | Distance of the repeat from the TSS of the gene. |

 ### Up next, I obtained the raw reads from the A. fumgiatus strain cm21 and used a trimmomatic script to trim the raw reads.
-Click here to continue.
+Click [HERE](https://github.com/GregK10/GK_722_project/blob/main/Obtaining_trimming_and_QC_of_reads.Rmd) to continue.